FAR-Lab/INAGT-data/README.md

 [Sample data from participants 40 and 76](https://drive.google.com/drive/folders/1HwHeOLscfIPqvY04ezRSmqfggp_NSlve?usp=sharing)

 ## Public Dataset
-We provide an [anonymized, publically available dataset](https://drive.google.com/drive/folders/1oUHbDxtqhKISYrlL3k1aJxPi3cMWVmch?usp=sharing) where participant videos have been blurred and pre-computed video data (i.e., road objects, body bose, facial landmarks) is provided for 6 seconds before and 6 seconds after each "Is Now A Good Time?" query.
+We provide an [anonymized, publicly available dataset](https://drive.google.com/drive/folders/1oUHbDxtqhKISYrlL3k1aJxPi3cMWVmch?usp=sharing) where participant videos have been blurred and pre-computed video data (i.e., road objects, body pose, facial landmarks) is provided for 6 seconds before and 6 seconds after each "Is Now A Good Time?" query.
 The dataset is provided as-is and without warranty of any kind.
-If you use the data in your work, please see the Recommended Citation Guidelines below to cite and acknowledge.
+If you use the data in your work, please take a look at the Recommended Citation Guidelines below to cite and acknowledge.

 ## Requesting the Full Dataset
 The full, non-anonymized dataset is available for research use.
 Interested parties must have IRB approval and/or agree to our Data Use Agreement to use the data.
-Please fill out our [dataset request form](https://forms.gle/SNCH4YCy79JL5VZH8) to get in contact with us about downloading the full dataset.
+Please fill out our [dataset request form](https://forms.gle/SNCH4YCy79JL5VZH8) to contact us about downloading the full dataset.
 The dataset is provided as-is and without warranty of any kind.
-If you use the data in your work, please see the Recommended Citation Guidelines below to cite and acknowledge.
+If you use the data in your work, please take a look at the Recommended Citation Guidelines below to cite and acknowledge.

 ## Related Research
 Rob Semmens, Nikolas Martelaro, Pushyami Kaveti, Simon Stent, and Wendy Ju.
 2019.
 Is Now A Good Time? [**An Empirical Study of Vehicle-Driver Communication Timing.**](https://dl.acm.org/doi/10.1145/3290605.3300867) In <i>Proceedings of the 2019 CHI Conference on Human Factors in Computing Systems</i> (<i>CHI '19</i>).
 Association for Computing Machinery, New York, NY, USA, Paper 637, 1–12.
 DOI:[https://doi.org/10.1145/3290605.3300867](https://doi.org/10.1145/3290605.3300867)